Kevin-Robertson/Powermad/README.md

 * Add a new machine account
 `New-MachineAccount -MachineAccount iamapc`

+* Use the added account with runas /netonly
+`runas /netonly /user:domain\iamapc$`

 ## Disable-MachineAccount

 This function can disable a machine account that was added through New-MachineAccount.
 This function should be used with the same user that created the machine account.

 ## Set-MachineAccountAttribute

 This function can populate some attributes for an account that was added through New-MachineAccount, if a user has write access.
 This function should be used with the same user that created the machine account.

+Here is a list of some of the usual write access enabled attributes:

+* AccountDisabled
+* description
+* displayName
+* DnsHostName
+* ServicePrincipalName
+* userParameters
+* userAccountControl
+* msDS-AdditionalDnsHostName
+* msDS-AllowedToActOnBehalfOfOtherIdentity
+* SamAccountName

+* Remove the trailing '$' from the SamAccountName attribute and then use the account with runas /netonly
+`Set-MachineAccountAttribute -MachineName iamapc -Attribute SamAccountName -Value iamapc` `runas /netonly /user:domain\iamapc`

 ## Get-MachineAccountAttribute